Representation Convergence: Mutual Distillation is Secretly a Form of Regularization: Experiments

 We randomly initialize two agents to interact with the environment and collect data separately.
-Similar to the DML loss (\ref{dml loss}) used in supervised learning, we also introduce an additional KL divergence loss term, which is
+Similar to the DML loss (\ref{dml loss}) used in supervised learning, we also introduce an additional KL divergence loss term, which leads to

 where $\mathcal{L}_{\mathrm{RL}}$ is the reinforcement learning loss and $\mathcal{L}_{\mathrm{KL}}$ is the KL divergence loss, $\alpha$ is the weight.
-And then we optimize the total loss of both agents, which is the average of their DML losses, as shown in Algorithm \ref{PPO with DML}.
+And then we optimize the total loss of both agents, which is the average of their DML losses, as shown in Algorithm \ref{PPO with DML}, which we name Mutual Distillation Policy Optimization ({MDPO}).

-Finally, we do not claim to achieve state-of-the-art (SOTA) performance, but rather to verify that the DML technique indeed helps agents learn more robust representations from high-dimensional observations and leads to consistent improvements in generalization performance, providing empirical support for our central theory and hypothesis.
+Ultimately, we do not claim to achieve state-of-the-art (SOTA) performance, but rather provide empirical evidence for the non-trivial insight that DML serves as an implicit regularization against irrelevant features, leading to consistent improvements in generalization performance.
+We also acknowledge the methodological similarities with prior work such as \citet{zhao2021robust}; despite that, we introduce \textit{representation convergence} (Section \ref{Central Hypothesis}), a novel insight with further supported by strong theoretical analysis (Section \ref{Theoretical Results}), constituting our additional contributions.